Science and technology in Uzbekistan: Economic performance

-Uzbekistan's anti-crisis package for 2009−2012 helped it to weather the financial crisis by injecting funds into strategic economic sectors.
-For the period to 2015, these sectors were the energy, oil and gas industries; the chemical, textile and automobile industries; non-ferrous metals; engineering; pharmaceuticals; high-quality processing of agricultural products; and construction materials.
+Uzbekistan's anti-crisis package for 2009−2012 helped it to rebound from the 2008 financial crisis by injecting funds into strategic economic sectors.
+For the period up to 2015, these sectors were the energy, oil and gas industries; the chemical, textile and automobile industries; non-ferrous metals; engineering; pharmaceuticals; high-quality processing of agricultural products; and construction materials.

 Each of these sectors tends to involve large companies equipped with design bureaux and laboratories.
-There are, however, also specialized state institutions which actively promote innovation.
-These include the Agency for Technology Transfer (since 2008), which transfers technology to the regions, the Scientific and Technical Information State Unitary Enterprise (since 2009) and the Intellectual Property Agency of Uzbekistan (since 2011).
+There are also specialized state institutions which actively promote innovation.
+These include the Agency for Technology Transfer (since 2008), which transfers technology to the regions, the Scientific and Technical Information State Unitary Enterprise (since 2009), and the Intellectual Property Agency of Uzbekistan (since 2011).

 Modernization of the economy

 Like its Central Asian neighbours, Uzbekistan has been modernizing the industrial sector and fostering the development of service industries through business-friendly fiscal policies and other measures, to reduce the share of agriculture in GDP.
 Between 2005 and 2013, the share of agriculture dropped from 28% to 19% of GDP in Uzbekistan.

 One of these measures has been the creation, by decree, of free industrial zones (FIZ) to foster the modernization of all economic sectors.
 The Navoi region became the first FIZ in December 2008.
 It was followed by Angren in the Tashkent region in April 2012 and Djizak in the Sirdary region in March 2013.
 The enterprises established in these FIZ have already produced some inventions and are involved in public−private partnerships through which they co-finance projects in innovation with the Fund for the Reconstruction and Development of Uzbekistan, set up in May 2006.